ulyssa/iamb/src/windows/welcome.md

 ## Additional Configuration

-You can customize iamb in your `$CONFIG_DIR/iamb/config.json` file, where `$CONFIG_DIR` is your system's per-user configuration directory.
+You can customize iamb in your `$CONFIG_DIR/iamb/config.toml` file, where `$CONFIG_DIR` is your system's per-user configuration directory.
+For example, this is typically `~/.config/iamb/config.toml` on systems that use the XDG Base Directory Specification.

-You can edit the following values in the file:

-- `"default_profile"`, a profile name to use when starting iamb if one wasn't specified
-- `"cache"`, a directory for cached iamb
+See the manual pages or <https://iamb.chat> for more details on how to further configure or use iamb.